The Board's brochure describes what the Board can investigate and how to file a complaint.

 For additional examples, see the Board's discipline cases.

 The Board does not have the authority to direct a judge to take legal action, or to review a case for judicial error or mistake.
 These functions are for the State’s appellate courts.

 In most cases, the Board cannot take action on complaints about a judge's rulings or exercise of discretion.
 You may file a complaint concerning a judge's rulings if an appellate court finds that the judge acted improperly.

 If you need advice or assistance about what to do next about your case, you should talk to a lawyer.
 If you seek to change the outcome of the case, discuss this with a lawyer right away.

 Complaint Review Procedures

 Your complaint is acknowledged by letter.
-It is carefully reviewed by the board's legal staff and acted on by the board.
-Complaints that include supportable allegations of misconduct within the Board's jurisdiction will be handled promptly as circumstances permit.
-The Board may dismiss a complaint, conduct an inquiry or order a public hearing.
-In order of increasing severity, the Board may issue a private admonition or public reprimand.
-In more serious cases, after a public hearing and recommendation from an appointed panel, the Supreme Court may impose public censure, removal or involuntary retirement.
+It is carefully reviewed by the Board’s legal staff.
+If the complaint is within the Board's jurisdiction, it is reviewed by the Board.
+The Board may dismiss a complaint or conduct an investigation.
+If the Board finds misconduct, the Board may issue a letter of caution, a private admonition, or a public reprimand.
+In more serious cases, after a public hearing and recommendation from an appointed panel, the Supreme Court may impose public censure, suspension, removal, or involuntary retirement.